aviz85/hailuo-video-generator/README.md

 # HaiLuoAI Video Generator Assistant

 ## Description
-The HaiLuoAI Video Generator Assistant is a Chrome extension that enhances the video generation process on the HaiLuoAI platform (https://hailuoai.com/video and https://hailuoai.video).
+The HaiLuoAI Video Generator Assistant is a Chrome extension that enhances the video generation process on the HaiLuoAI platform (https://hailuoai.video).
 It allows users to queue multiple prompts, automate the video generation process, and monitor the system's availability.

 ## Features
 - Queue multiple prompts for video generation